 This article is informed by insights shared during a V24-hosted X Space featuring Stefan Tompson (founder of V24), Peter Sweden (Swedish journalist and political commentator), Samantha Smith (survivor), Marion West (child exploitation campaigner and father of a survivor), and Sammy Woodhouse (survivor).
 Their firsthand accounts shed light on the systemic failures and the urgent need for justice.

-One of the gravest social crises in UK's recent history.
-For decades, thousands of children were systematically abused while authorities turned a blind eye, fearing controversy or accusations of racism.
+It is one of the gravest social crises in UK's recent history.
+Since the 1980s, thousands of children were systematically abused while authorities turned a blind eye, fearing controversy or accusations of racism.
+It went on for over 25 years.
 Survivors, now adults, live with the scars of not just the abuse but also the betrayal by institutions designed to protect them.

 "I was referred to as his mistress," recalls Sammy, a survivor whose story exemplifies the dehumanizing treatment victims faced.
 This scandal is not just a tale of criminal exploitation but also one of institutional complicity and societal failure.